-“[H]earings are taking place at the rhythm of one session every month or every one and a half month…there is absolutely no justice,” the individual told CPJ in October 2020.
+“[H]earings are taking place at the rhythm of one session every month or every one-and-a-half month…there is absolutely no justice,” that person told CPJ in October 2020.

-Nkom told CPJ in late September 2019 that Vamoulké has been diagnosed with asthma, glaucoma, and neuropathy, a nerve disorder, while in prison, and said that he has applied for evacuation to a medical facility outside Cameroon.
-These ailments persisted through 2020, the individual familiar with his case said.
+Nkom told CPJ that Vamoulké has been diagnosed with asthma, glaucoma, and neuropathy, a nerve disorder, while in prison, and said that he applied for evacuation to a medical facility outside Cameroon but was denied on November 28, 2019.
+His ailments persisted through 2021, the individual familiar with Vamoulké’s case said.

 In June 2020, the U.N.
 Working Group on Arbitrary Detention issued a notice calling for Vamoulké’s immediate release and an assurance that he would receive medical treatment.
 That notice stated that the Cameroonian government had “failed to establish a legal basis for [his] pre-trial detention,” and classified his detention as “arbitrary.”
 The notice also stated that the working group was “not convinced” that Vamoulké’s work at CRTV led directly to his detention.

 In response, the Cameroonian government asserted that Vamoulké’s detention “complies with legal provisions,” according to the notice.

 Communication Minister Rene Sadi, who is also a government spokesperson, did not respond to CPJ’s calls and text messages for comment in October and November 2021.
 Sadi’s adviser, Charles Manda, also did not respond to an email or texts sent via messaging app in September, October, and November 2021.

 CPJ emailed the government’s cabinet secretariat in September and November 2021, but did not receive any responses.